ikem-krueger/ikem-krueger.github.io/_drafts/2023-03-09-use-recovery-mode-to-check-ext4-filesystem.md

 # Use recovery mode to check Ext4 filesystem

-Bring smartphone into recovery mode
+Bring smartphone into recovery mode.

+On the Samsung Galaxy S5 it is by pressing `Power+Home+Volume` Up and when the smartphone vibrates, letting go of `Power`.

-On the smartphone in recovery mode, tap on "Advanced" and "Enable ADB"
+On the smartphone in the LineageOS recovery mode, tap on "Advanced" and "Enable ADB"

 Connect the smartphone with the pc.